 - (iii) Where a teaching location becomes unavailable for reasons outside the University's control, for example because of flooding; or - (iv) Where regulatory or government requirements mean that changes have to be made to better ensure compliance.
 Examples of such changes might be changes to how the University is required to operate because of changes to a professional body's/ accrediting body's/ commissioning body's requirements or changes to immigration rules or other laws/regulations. - 13.2 If we are proposing to make a significant change to your programme (such as the removal of a module) as outlined in the Course Amendment Procedure, we will notify you as soon as possible and in the case of the removal of a module, we will provide you with a suitable replacement module.
-In the case of a significant change (for example, closing a course during a student's studies), we will consult with students to seek their views on the changes/proposals and any potential alternatives or steps to minimise the impact on students. - 13.3 Where changes or course closures are proposed or have to be made for the reasons outlined above, the University will take all reasonable steps to minimise disruption to students - 13.4 If you choose to cancel the Contract (and withdraw from your programme) in accordance with this Clause [13], the University will use reasonable endeavours to assist you in finding an alternative comparable programme with another Higher Education provider.
+In the case of a significant change (for example, closing a course during a student's studies), we will consult with students to seek their views on the changes/proposals and any potential alternatives or steps to minimise the impact on students. - 13.3 Where changes or course closures are proposed or have to be made for the reasons outlined above, the University will take all reasonable steps to minimise disruption to students.
+More on this can be found within the University's Student Protection Plan. - 13.4 If you choose to cancel the Contract (and withdraw from your programme) in accordance with this Clause [13], the University will use reasonable endeavours to assist you in finding an alternative comparable programme with another Higher Education provider.